Twister (1996 film): Plot

-On an Oklahoma farm in 1969, young Jo Thornton, her parents, and their dog, Toby, take shelter from a F5 tornado that ultimately destroys their farm and kills Jo's father.
-Twenty-seven years later, Jo is a tornado-obsessed meteorologist who leads a rag-tag team of storm chasers.
-Jo's estranged husband, Bill Harding, an ex-storm chaser turned TV weatherman, travels to Oklahoma with his fiancé, Melissa Reeves, a therapist, to ensure that Jo signs their divorce papers.
-Bill is excited that Jo has created "Dorothy", a capsule-like device containing hundreds of small weather sensors that he conceptualized, but never saw realized.
+On an Oklahoma farm in 1969, young Jo Harding, her parents, and their dog take shelter from an F5 tornado that destroys their farm and kills Jo's father as he tries to secure their cellar door.
+Twenty-seven years later, Jo is a tornado-obsessed meteorologist leading a team of storm chasers.
+Her estranged husband, Bill, an ex-storm chaser turned television weatherman, travels to Oklahoma with his fiancée Melissa to obtain Jo's signature on their divorce papers.

+Jo shows Bill the realized "Dorothy", a device containing hundreds of small weather sensors that he conceptualized.
 Dorothy could revolutionize tornado research and potentially provide an earlier storm-warning system, but the device must be deployed dangerously close to a tornado to work.
-Jo's team rushes off to chase a developing storm, forcing Bill and Melissa to follow in Bill's new truck when Jo leaves with the unsigned papers.
+Jo's team rushes off to chase a developing storm, failing to sign the papers, forcing Bill and Melissa to follow.

-Along the way, Bill encounters Jonas Miller, a rival storm chaser and former colleague with corporate funding who stole Bill's idea for a Dorothy-like device.
-Jonas plans to deploy his version first to receive sole credit.
-Enraged, Bill agrees to accompany Jo and the team for one day to successfully launch Dorothy.
-As the team pursues a developing F1 tornado, Jo's truck runs into a ditch.
-Jo and Bill hide under a bridge as the tornado destroys the vehicle, a tractor, a small footbridge, and one of the four Dorothy prototypes.
-With more storms developing, Bill leads the team in his truck, chasing an intensifying F2 tornado.
-They encounter Jonas's team just as Bill accurately predicts a sudden change in the tornado's path and diverts their course.
-While driving through water-filled fields, two waterspouts form, with one of them splitting into two, and they ambush and violently thrash the vehicle before dissipating.
-Bill and Jo are unscathed, though Melissa is traumatized.
+Jonas Miller, a rival storm chaser and former colleague with corporate funding, stole Bill's idea for his own Dorothy-like device, Dot3, which he plans to deploy first and claim credit for the design.
+Enraged, Bill agrees to accompany Jo and the team for one day to launch Dorothy.
+As the team pursues a rope tornado, Jo's truck runs into a ditch attempting to intercept it.
+Jo and Bill are forced to take shelter under a bridge as the tornado corners them resulting in the truck and one of the four Dorothy prototypes destroyed.
+With more storms developing, Bill leads the team in his own truck, chasing an F2 tornado.
+They encounter Jonas's team just as Bill predicts a change in the tornado's path and diverts their course.
+They chase the F2 now a Waterspout onto Kaw Lake that is accompanied by another with multiple vortices.The other waterspout thrashes the truck around leaving them unharmed, but Melissa traumatized in the process.